cran-task-views/Epidemiology/Epidemiology.md

 -   `r pkg("episensr")`: Basic sensitivity analysis of the observed relative risks adjusting for unmeasured confounding and misclassification of the exposure/outcome, or both.
-It follows the bias analysis methods and examples from the book by Lash T.L, Fox M.P, and Fink A.K.
+It follows the bias analysis methods and examples from the book by Lash T.L., Fox M.P., and Fink A.K.
 "Applying Quantitative Bias Analysis to Epidemiologic Data", ('Springer', 2009).
 -   `r pkg("mem")`: The Moving Epidemic Method, created by T Vega and JE Lozano ([2012](https://doi.org/10.1111/j.1750-2659.2012.00422.x),